sudorandom/kmcd.dev/content/posts/2026/internet-map-2026/index.md

 {{< compare before="us_before.svg" after="us_after.svg" caption="United States on the map (before and after)." >}}

-The physical meeting points of networks only tell us a part of the story of Internet infrastructure.
+The physical meeting points of networks only tell us a part of the story.
 The global routing table reveals where address space is actually controlled and originated.
-Some cities carry significant logical weight without being major public peering hubs.
+Some cities carry significant weight without being major public peering hubs.
 The IP dominance layer exposes that distinction.

 {{< compare before="eu_before.svg" after="eu_after.svg" caption="Europe on the map (before and after)." >}}

 This effect, however, was not uniform.
-One of the most striking and baffling patterns on the map is just how much China is under-represented compared to its actual internet footprint.
+One of the most striking patterns on the map is just how much China is under-represented in global routing tables relative to its actual footprint.

 {{< compare before="cn_before.svg" after="cn_after.svg" caption="China on the map (before and after).
-Note that Hong Kong is the city with the large peering presence, not mainland China." >}}

-The Chinese internet is giant: it has massive cable landings, dense domestic fiber networks, and a scale of internal activity that rivals any other region.
-Yet, when you switch to the logical layer, much of that presence simply vanishes.
-It is as if a massive portion of the internet has chosen to stay in the shadows.
-This blackout is likely due to the Great Firewall's peering restrictions, creating a localized intranet that barely touches the public BGP table.
-So from the perspective of the global routing firehose, parts of the country appear remarkably dark.
+Note how the 'before' view over-attributes weight to Hong Kong, while the 'after' view distributes it to mainland hubs." >}}

+The Chinese internet is giant, but it presents a unique attribution challenge.
+Because so much of China’s domestic routing remains internal to national carriers, the global BGP "firehose" often only sees these massive networks when they peer at international hubs like Hong Kong, Los Angeles, or Frankfurt.

+Initially, this caused a "flooding" effect: because I attribute IPs to the cities where they are announced, a single China Telecom node in Hong Kong would suddenly appear to "own" a staggering percentage of the global internet.
+To fix this, I had to implement specific logic for China-based networks.
+I used pattern matching to parse provincial hints and city names from the APNIC WHOIS database—mapping "CHINANET-BJ" to Beijing or "CHINANET-GD" to Guangdong—and then distributed the logical weight of these massive blocks across major domestic hubs.
+This prevents a few international peering points from unfairly skewing the map and provides a much more accurate (if still technically "logical") view of where that weight actually lives.

 ### Better Exports